jhonix22/todo-partial/README.md

-TODO CRUD Application (Partial)
+TODO CRUD Application (partial)
 ===

-This repo houses the beginning of a simple CRUD application using `composer`, `phpunit`, and two interfaces `InterfaceTodo`/`InterfaceTodoList`.
+This repo houses the beginning of a simple CRUD application, using tools like `composer` and `phpunit` + two interfaces `InterfaceTodo` and `InterfaceTodoList`.

-The goal is to create a simple TODO CRUD application by extending the current codebase by making use of any (and all) modern development practices.
+The goal is to create a simple TODO CRUD application and extend the current codebase.
+You should make use of any (and all) modern development practices.

 ## Getting started